-Your site can show potential clients what they stand to gain from entering your center, and you get to maintain a steady stream of revenue as well.
+Your site can show potential clients what they stand to gain from entering your center, and encourage them to take the next steps towards doing just that.

 Part of attracting leads to your rehab center is showing them that you’re a professional, dependable, and authoritative organization.
 If a potential client doubts any of those qualities, they probably won’t pursue you, and that means you just lost a conversion to your competition.